franciscosanchezoliver/chatai/CONTRIBUTING.md

    - Provide a description of your changes and why you're proposing them.

 ## Code Style
-   - Please follow the [code style](#link-to-style-guide) guidelines for this project.
+   - Please follow good code guidelines for this project.
 Consistency is key to maintaining a clean codebase.
    - Use meaningful variable names, write clear comments, and ensure your code is well-organized.

 ## Testing